 Lions stand between 3.5 and 4 feet (1 and 1.2 meters) tall at the shoulder.
 Males grow to lengths of 10 feet (3 meters) and have a 2 to 3 foot (60 to 91 centimeter) tail.
 They weigh from 330 to 550 pounds (150 to 250 kilograms).
 Slightly smaller, females grow to lengths of 9 feet (2.7 meters) and weigh between 265 and 395 pounds.

+Lions inhabit a wide range of habitats, from open plains to thick brush and dry thorn forest.
 Except for a small population of the Indian lion subspecies that remains in the Gir Forest of northwest India, lions now live only in Africa, from the Sahara's southern fringe to northern South Africa.
 They are absent from equatorial areas dominated by moist tropical forest.
-Lions inhabit a wide range of habitats, from open plains to thick brush and dry thorn forest, avoiding only wet tropical forest.

-Lions eat primarily large animals, such as zebra and wildebeest, weighing from 100 to 1,000 pounds (45 to 453 kilograms).
-In times of shortage, they also catch and eat a variety of smaller animals from rodents to reptiles.
-Lions steal kills from hyenas, leopards and other predators, but may also lose their catches to hyena groups.
+Lions primarily eat large animals that weigh from 100 to 1,000 pounds (45 to 453 kilograms), such as zebra and wildebeest.
+In times of shortage, they also catch and eat a variety of smaller animals, from rodents to reptiles.
+Lions also steal kills from hyenas, leopards and other predators.
+At times, they may lose their own catches to hyena groups.
 Lions may also feed on domestic livestock, especially in areas near villages.

-During the past decade, lion populations have declined by about 30 percent and there are currently an estimated 20,000 lions remaining in the wild.
+During the past decade, lion populations have declined by about 30 percent.
+Currently, an estimated 20,000 lions remain in the wild.